Mission 28 · Stage 3

 }

-randomSeed() in setup() makes each power-on produce a different sequence.
+randomSeed() makes each power-on give a different set of numbers.

 Serial.print("Random: ");